ambitioninc/django-app-template/README.md

 Other things to note:
 - CONTRIBTORS is left empty.
 Add your name to that with your email in parentheses next to it
 - You can call python setup.py test and it will install your package and run the one example test included in the template
 - The .travis.yml file installs all necessary testing requirements, such as pep8, pyflakes, and coverage.
-Note that it is required that your repo have 100% code coverage (including branches){% endif %}
+Note that it is required that your repo have 100% code coverage (including branches)
+{% endif %}
 {{ project_name }}
 ==================
+I have failed to provide a good README.md in my project, and you should shun me if I do any pull requests